Updated on 10th November, 2022 by Martin Astley

 If you’re seeking to increase your household’s energy efficiency, and your property has a sufficient amount of garden space, a ground source heat pump could be an ideal heating solution for you.

 If your property does not have enough space for a ground source heat pump, other alternatives to gas heating are available.
-Take a look at our air source heat pump and hydrogen boiler guides for more information.

 Frequently Asked Questions (FAQs)